langwatch/langwatch/README.md

 public docker hub.

 For AWS, we use CDK for generating the CloudFormation template and deploying, check out the README inside that folder for more details.

+# Schema changes

+If you would like to make schema changes, you will need to setup a local postgres DB running on `postgresql://postgres@localhost:5432` (for running the open-source repo migrations first), once you have done this you can run `npm run prisma:generate:migration` from the top-level langwatch-saas folder to generate a new migration file.